official-antistasi-community/A3-Antistasi-1.4/README.md

 ### Attribution
 Fox.S - CAVASTASI bloodstained logo for ingame menus!

+Brostrom.A - For being excellent in every code consult we have performed, whilst being witty consistently!

 ### How to build from GIT -PowerShell
 - Download ZIP file
 - Extract ZIP